Amboss Review: USMLE Prep Platforms

 Amboss combines a large question bank with an equally comprehensive Library feature that contains point-by-point breakdowns of the topics covered by questions.
 These are similar to the answer explanations in UWorld, but better organized and accessible at any time – an effective solution to that annoying problem of “shoot, I know I saw a diagram I really liked in one of those practice tests, but I don’t have the time to comb through 100 questions looking for it.”
 The library also contains embedded videos from Osmosis as well as proprietary images and diagrams.

-The software is also considerately designed towards medical student budgets: while the price of the Q-bank + library is around the same as UWorld ($345 for a one-year subscription), you can also buy a library-only subscription for $45/year or $5/month – a great lower-price option if you just want to stay fresh but don’t need to keep going through questions.
+The software is also considerately designed towards medical student budgets: while the price of the Q-bank + library is a bit cheaper than UWorld ($428 for a one-year subscription), you can also buy a library-only subscription for $129/year or $14.99/month – a great lower-price option if you just want to stay fresh but don’t need to keep going through questions.

 Amboss’ question bank is very comprehensive and interactive.
 More than just a multiple choice question bank, the student can actually choose how deeply they want to delve into the topic.
 Each question contains several features and students can chose to “highlight relevant terms” which highlights the most important clues in the vignette.
 By doing this, students can compare the parts of the vignette they highlighted to what Amboss recommends should be highlighted.
 This can be helpful for students who struggle with picking out the most important parts of a section.